 In addition to the hazards explained above, these hazards also plague workers in the warehousing industry, and should be covered in all warehouse rules and regulations:

-✓ Injuries owing to repetitive motion: Repetitive motion injuries from lifting, reaching, pushing, and pulling inside of a warehouse are often the result of poor ergonomics.
+✓ Repetitive Motion Injuries: Repetitive motion injuries from lifting, reaching, pushing, and pulling inside of a warehouse are often the result of poor ergonomics.
 Training can teach workers how to properly handle tasks on the job and avoid strenuous activities.

-✓ Inadequate provision for fire safety: Fire hazards are always something to be mindful of.
-Certain operational practices along with proper worker safety equipment can help prevent fire-related accidents and injuries.
+✓ Inadequate Fire Safety Provisions: Various operational practices along with proper worker safety equipment can help prevent fire-related accidents and injuries.

-✓ Improper product stacking: Stacking products improperly in a warehouse can not only affect the efficiency of a warehouse but also the safety of the workers.
-Improper product stacking can lead to unstable products that become crushing hazards.
+✓ Improper Product Stacking: Stacking products improperly in a warehouse can affect the efficiency of a warehouse and put workers at risk.
+Improper product stacking can lead to unstable products that become crushing hazards, too.

 There are many different aspects of OSHA warehouse guidelines and safety guidelines.
-Some OSHA regulations directly impact warehouse operations, while others aren’t as obvious.
+Some OSHA regulations directly impact warehouse operations.
 The key is to find a training partner that keeps you ahead of the curve with OSHA warehouse guidelines and safety guidelines.
-One way you can do this is with our Train a Trainer program, which helps your warehouse stay up-to-date with aerial lift and scissor lift standards – with this course, you’ll have your own OSHA-approved resource to help other workers improve their safety practices on a daily basis!

 OSHA Warehouse Regulations: Most Frequently Cited OSHA Regulations for Warehouse Safety